hyper-neutrino/tutorials/node.js/2 General Fundamentals.md

 3 2 [ 1, 2, 3 ]
 ```

 So, why is it outputting like that and not just printing `1`, `2`, and then `3`?
-Well, it is a quirk of how `forEach` works. `forEach` will actually pass three arguments to the function within - the first is the value, the second is the index, and the third is the entire array.
+Well, it is a feature of `forEach` works. `forEach` will actually pass three arguments to the function within - the first is the value, the second is the index, and the third is the entire array.
 Since `console.log` can take any number of arguments, it accepts all three and prints them all, space-separated.

 This is another important feature of JavaScript.
 If a function requests two inputs and you only give it one, the second just becomes `undefined` and there is no error.
 If a function requests one input and you give it two, it will just ignore the second.
 This is unlike most other languages that will throw errors, so this is a place in which you need to be very careful because JavaScript might hide your mistakes and make it hard to detect them.